-The residence nil rate band (RNRB) could save your clients up to £140,000 in IHT by 2020.
+The residence nil rate band (RNRB) could save your clients up to £140,000 in Inheritance Tax by 2020.
 However, there are a number of ways in which the additional allowance could be lost or severely reduced.

 This guide illustrates how to take advantage of IHT savings and covers areas where there is potential for the allowance to be lost including:

 Any tax planning undertaken must still ensure that the property passes to the right people to the right time.
 Each case will be different so the following points are worth considering in the light of your individual clients’ needs.

 In general, an estate will only be able to claim the RNRB where a house is left to ‘direct descendants’ (or downsizing provisions apply).
 A ‘direct descendant’ is broadly speaking a child/grandchild of the deceased, including step and adopted children.
 The definition also includes spouses of direct descendants.
 Where property is to be split between direct descendants and non-direct descendants the RNRB will be restricted to the value of the part left to the child/grandchild.
 Leaving the property to the direct descendant could allow more of the assets on death to pass to all beneficiaries.